 6. She is gaining her freedom as you control her too much

 Your teen is in a critical period where they have reached a vital point in her life.
 She starts gaining her freedom and space as she grows up as an adult.
 She wants to make her own choice independently and try eliminating your roles in her life.
-This period is a demanding phase that your daughter wants to live independently.
+This period is a demanding phase when your daughter wants to live independently.
 Meanwhile, you still have to control and guide her too much.

 Let’s be wise parents.
 You should realize that her mental and physical development is developing.
 You allow her to gain her independence under your supervision.
 She needs to look after herself with consistent and responsible behavior.
 Change your way on how to build a dynamic relationship with her.

 7. She is jealous since you often compare her to others

 When you notice her disrespectful act, your teen may get jealous.
 It is natural for a teenage daughter who is still growing and young.
 She will behave the wrong way if she is compared to someone else.
-Feeling jealous is common for women.
+Jealousy is common for women.
 The feeling becomes toxic as she can’t manage and control the emotion.

 If she feels jealous, she will behave poorly by saying, “I am cuter than you”; or “I’m smarter than you, so stop getting me in trouble.”
 How to deal with a jealous daughter?
 Try to give her affection, love, and attention.
 Show your daughter that you are so concerned about her.
 She may want more emotional needs to step into her teenage world.

 8. You’re too strict, so it builds her anger up

 A strict parent brings fear and anger.
 She may not show her feeling, but she has not trusted you for anything.
 The anxiety makes her an unpredictable liar.
 She tries to cover herself from you.
 Of course, this condition leads to the exceptional liar.
 You may think that you know her well.
 But, she hides a large part of her personality.